doxeylab/learn-genomics-in-linux/task1b/README.md

 There are several ways to download data.
 Two common tools are `curl` and `wget`.
 You can also simply copy and paste sequence data into a file using `nano` or `pico` or other unix text-editors.
 More advanced ones are `vim` and `emacs`.

-The following command will download a genome (DNA sequence data) and proteome (translated AA sequence data) from the NCBI.
+The following exercise will download a genome (DNA sequence data) and proteome (translated AA sequence data) from the NCBI.
 The NCBI houses its genomic data within an FTP directory - [here](ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank) It is further subdivided - e.g., bacterial genomes can be found [here](ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria)